 --path <path to socket>: use a Unix domain socket at that path.
 Currently only available on Unix-y systems like GNU/Linux, BSDs, and MacOSX.
 But since the-unicoder currently only WORKS on X11 systems which are generally only used on GNU/Linux and BSDs, that doesn’t seem like a huge issue.
 Unless this or the --port option is used, the default socket for client/server interaction is a Unix port at $XDG_RUNTIME_DIR/the-unicoder/the-unicoder-socket

 --port <port number>: use the given TCP port.
 While it only accepts connections from localhost, it will still let anyone else with access to your machine send commands.
 So, be ye warned.

 --command <command name>: Which command to use with the client.
 Options are prompt (the default), and reload (reloads configuration files).

 the-unicoder configuration files live in $XDG_CONFIG_HOME/the-unicoder/unicoder-table ($XDG_CONFIG_HOME defaults to $HOME/.config on Unix and C:\Users\username\AppData\Local on Windows), or in $dir/the-unicoder/unicoder-table where $dir is any directory in $XDG_CONFIG_DIRS.
 Multiple can be specified.

 unicoder-table should consist of a single hash table readable by the default racket reader, like so:

 #hash( ("description of the letter upsilon" . "υ") ("description of the couch emoji" . "🛋") ("lam" . "λ") ("ycpash" . "you can put a string here") )

 The code is available on github.

-This library is licensed under the terms of the LGPL version 3, or (at your option) any later version published by the Free Software Foundation (IE LGPL3+).
+Except where noted, all files in the project are licensed under the terms of the LGPL version 3, or (at your option) any later version published by the Free Software Foundation (IE LGPL3+).